 Meanwhile, drain the jackfruit and use two forks to break apart the chunks of jackfruit into smaller, textured pieces.

-Heat 1 tablespoon of the coconut oil over low-medium heat and add the diced onion, stirring occasionally for 3-4 minutes.
+Heat the coconut oil over low-medium heat and add the diced onion, stirring occasionally for 3-4 minutes.

 Add the garlic, ginger and spices and cook a further 2 minutes.